picoharry/cvdemo-image-win32/README.md

 ## Image.Lines

-Finds all lines (edges and corners) in the image.
+Finds all lines (and, edges and corners) in the image.

 ## Image.Split